 - Select Basic Information from the navigation menu.

-- Give the Client ID, Client Secret, and Redirect URL to the Tableau site administrator.
+- Give the Client ID, Client Secret, and Redirect URL to the Tableau server administrator.

 - Add the Tableau app into the Slack workspace by selecting Basic Information from the Settings menu, then Install.